Loreto Mauleón

-Loreto Mauleón (born 1988) is a Spanish actress.
+Loreto Mauleón (born 14 August 1988) is a Spanish actress.
 Early recognisable to a Basque audience for her performance in the soap opera Goenkale, she became known to a wider Spanish audience for her performances in El secreto de Puente Viejo and Patria.
-She has also featured in thriller film God's Crooked Lines (2022).
+She has since featured in television series such as Express, The Snow Girl, and Querer and films such as God's Crooked Lines (2022) and La buena letra (2025).